-Dr. Stevens and her colleagues have found that JIA is associated with gingivitis.
-They are now investigating correlations with microbiome profiles.
+Dr. Stevens and her colleagues have found that JIA is associated with gingivitis, with a skewed microbial profile both in dental plaque and fecal.
 An advantage of studying the association between the microbiome and autoimmunity in children is they have less disease-associated damage than adults.
 Interventions to prevent disease progression may have greater effects.

 One mechanism by which the microbiome may affect autoimmunity is through dietary fiber, which is converted by intestinal bacteria into short-chain fatty acids that regulate immunity.
 Knowing more about the connection between what children eat, their oral and gut microbiome, and immune regulation could lead to dietary or oral hygiene interventions that slow the progression and reduce the long-term effects of juvenile autoimmunity.

 - Clinical trials

 - Tissue sample access